MikeDSmith/obsidian-callout-control/README.md

 Choose hotkeys that feel intuitive to you and don't conflict with other commands you use regularly.
 Consider which callout operations you perform most often in your workflow and prioritize those for hotkey assignments.

 > **Note:** Only commands that are enabled in the settings panel will appear in the hotkeys list.
 If you don't see a command you want to assign a hotkey to, make sure it's enabled in **Settings → Community Plugins → Callout Control → Settings**.
+See the [Configuration](#-configuration) section below for details on how to enable/disable specific commands and understand the command grouping structure (Current/Section/All).

 ### Using With Custom Callouts